 Directory Module

-Pengu runtime allows you to access plugins' folder using the import
+Pengu runtime allows you to access plugins' folder using the import statement.

 Importing a directory (folder)